fivetran/dbt_google_play/README.md

 # Google Play Transformation dbt Package ([Docs](https://fivetran.github.io/dbt_google_play/))
 # 📣 What does this dbt package do?
-- Produces modeled tables that leverage google_play data from [Fivetran's connector](https://fivetran.com/docs/applications/google-play) in the format described by [this ERD](https://fivetran.com/docs/applications/google-play#schemainformation) and build off the output of our [Google Play source package](https://github.com/fivetran/dbt_google_play_source).
+- Produces modeled tables that leverage Google Play data from [Fivetran's connector](https://fivetran.com/docs/applications/google-play) in the format described by [this ERD](https://fivetran.com/docs/applications/google-play#schemainformation) and build off the output of our [Google Play source package](https://github.com/fivetran/dbt_google_play_source).
 - Enables you to better understand your Google Play app performance metrics at different granularities.
 It achieves this by:
   - Providing intuitive reporting at the App Version, OS Version, Device Type, Country, Overview, and Product (Subscription + In-App Purchase) levels
   - Aggregates all relevant application metrics into each of the reporting levels above
-- Generates a comprehensive data dictionary of your source and modeled google_play data through the [dbt docs site](https://fivetran.github.io/dbt_google_play/).
+- Generates a comprehensive data dictionary of your source and modeled Google Play data through the [dbt docs site](https://fivetran.github.io/dbt_google_play/).

 The following table provides a detailed list of all models materialized within this package by default.
 > TIP: See more details about these models in the package's [dbt docs site](https://fivetran.github.io/dbt_google_play/#!/overview?g_v=1).